tambeta/rmkmapper/README.md

 * providing a command-line tool to crawl SFMC's web site and compile a machine-readable dump of all the POIs
-* providing a simple web application displaying a zoomable, filterable, interactive map of all the POIs.
+* providing a simple web application displaying a zoomable, filterable, interactive map of all the POIs

 **An occasionally updated [demo is available] (http://biit.cs.ut.ee/~arak/projects/rmk/)**.